 Speed Queen TC5000WN Overview

-The TC5 has a familiar design.
+The TC5 has a familiar design to the rest of the Speed Queen lineup.
+It retails at $1,029.
 You'll find that is has a 3.2 cubic foot capacity stainless steel tub with no lid lock and no automatic load sensing.
 It uses a transmission like pre-2018 Speed Queen models, and has a 1/2 HP variable-speed motor that can spin the tub up to 710 RPM.
 It also has the dual action agitator that moves independently from the tub rather than the unified agi-tub design introduced with the 2018 TR models.

-The warranty covers 3 years parts and labor, 5 years on the motor, 15 years on the transmission, and a lifetime on the inner/outer tub.
+The warranty covers 3 years parts and labor, 5 years on the motor, and 15 years parts only on the transmission.
 The Energy Guide states that it will use about 82 kWh of electricity per year for an estimated energy cost of $9, not including water usage and most likely when using the Normal Eco cycle.

 Cycles & Options